 The discovery rule varies by state.
 But it will generally prevent a statute of limitations from tolling until the date on which the subject of the defamatory publication actually discovered it, or should have reasonably learned of it.
 For example, a D.C.
 Circuit Court applied the discovery rule in a libel suit where defamatory emails were only sent to a “limited audience” and did not include the plaintiff.

-Notably, this rule does not apply in online defamation cases because a key element to this exception is that the defamatory publication was not accessible to the Plaintiff by publically available means.
+Notably, this rule does not apply in online defamation cases because a key element to this exception is that the defamatory publication was not accessible to the Plaintiff by publicly available means.
 In most online defamation cases, content is publicly available via search engines and other tools, so this exception cannot be applied.

 Single Publication Rule